 Does DJI Phantom 3 have “Follow Me”?

 In 2015, DJI introduced the Phantom 3 series of follow-me drones.
-Many Intelligent Flight Modes are available, including Follow Me, Course Lock and Waypoints, Home Lock, and Points of interest.
-Like other GPS-based drones, the Phantom 3 needs a remote controller and DJI GO to enable Follow Me mode.
+Many Intelligent Flight Modes are available, including Follow Me, Course Lock and Waypoints, auto exposure bracketing, Home Lock, and Points of interest.
+Like other GPS-based drones or vision positioning system, the Phantom 3 included remote controller and DJI GO to enable Follow Me mode.

 The Phantom 3 was a solid drone.
 DJI respects it.
 It will serve you well.
 The Phantom 4 Pro is not a major upgrade.
 However, if you have the budget, the newer drone may be a better choice.
 An $1100 increase in entry price might prove too costly for casual pilots.